VoiceCookingAssistant/Audio-Visual-Cooking-Assistant/README.md

 3. Copy the file rhasspy/profile.json from this repo in it and click "Save Profile".
 4. Click on the "Sentences-Menu-Icon" in the left Menu Bar
 5. Copy the file rhasspy/template.ini from this repo in it and click "Save Sentences"
+    > Dataset in the file rhasspy/template.ini is provided under a [“CC BY 4.0”](https://creativecommons.org/licenses/by/4.0/).
 6. Click "Okay" in the Retrain Rhasspy Alert

 Now you can test the prototype.
 For further adaption of the Rhasspy environment please refer to the official doumentation of <a href="https://rhasspy.readthedocs.io/en/latest/">Rhasspy</a>.